 For assistance with ERM please direct any enquiries to Helpdesk@infonetica.net

 We thank you for you patience during this transition phase.

-All research conducted at Austin Health (AH) must receive both ethical approval by a certified Human Research Ethics Committee (HREC), and governance authorisation by the Austin Health OFR before it can commence.
+All research conducted at Austin Health must receive both ethical approval by a certified Human Research Ethics Committee (HREC), and governance authorisation by the Austin Health OFR before it can commence.

 To assist with dertemining the risk associated with your research project, please refer the defintions document found here.

 To assist with deciphering which risk category your research project comes under, please utilise the REx Submission Pathway Checklist found here.

 An audit is defined as an activity involving a prospective or retrospective review of information that has been or will be collected for clinical purposes (e.g. a review of a medical record).
 Quality Improvement (QI) is an organised process that evaluates, assesses and seeks to improve health service delivery to improve patient and population outcomes and health service efficiency.